apptainer/apptainer-userdocs/networking.rst

    default.
 Unrestricted ability to configure networking for containers would allow users to affect networking on the host, or in a cluster.

-   {Singularity} allows the administrator to permit a list of unprivileged users and/or groups to use specified network configurations.
+   {Project} allows the administrator to permit a list of unprivileged users and/or groups to use specified network configurations.
 This is accomplished through settings in ``singularity.conf``.
 See the administrator guide for details.